mui/material-ui/docs/data/base/components/menu/menu.md

 `MenuUnstyled` has two slots:

-- Root - represents the popup container the menu is placed in; set to `PopperUnstyled` by default Can be customized by setting the `component` or `components.Root` props.
+- Root - represents the popup container the menu is placed in; set to `PopperUnstyled` by default.
+  Can be customized by setting the `component` or `components.Root` props.
 - Listbox - set to `<ul>` by default